oap-project/raydp/docker/README.md

 ```shell
 ray attach ${RAYDP_HOME}/docker/example.yaml
 ```
-After you attach to the head node, you can program as normally.
+After you attached to the head node, you can program as normally.
 The following is an example.
 ```python
 import ray
 import raydp